joetan79/stakewars-iii/challenges/challenge_5.md

 ```
 > It should be unlocked for you to be able to withdraw funds.

-It's worth also mentioning that it's possible to pause staking:
+If you would like to pause staking:

 ```
 near call <staking_pool_id> pause_staking '{}' --accountId <accountId>
 ```

-and resume it later:
+or resume staking:

 ```
 near call <staking_pool_id> resume_staking '{}' --accountId <accountId>